We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Free On Board

 Free On Board, or FOB, means that the shipper is responsible for the item being shipped until it reaches its destination.
-After that, the item and any damages or liabilities are the responsibility of the person that receives it.
+After that, the item and any damages or liabilities are the responsibility of the person who receives it.

 Bill of Lading